R/wallstreetbets: GameStop short squeeze

-On January 22, 2021, users of r/wallstreetbets initiated a short squeeze on GameStop, pushing their stock prices up significantly.
+On January 22, 2021, users of r/wallstreetbets initiated a short squeeze on GameStop, pushing its stock prices up significantly.
 This occurred shortly after a comment from Citron Research predicting the value of the stock would decrease.
 The stock price increased more than 600 percent by January 26, and its high volatility caused trading to be halted multiple times.
 A series of posts by user u/DeepFuckingValue on the subreddit helped to generate interest in the stock.

 After the GameStop stock closed up 92.7 percent on Tuesday, January 26, Elon Musk tweeted out a link to the r/wallstreetbets subreddit.
 This caused a spike in subscribers to r/wallstreetbets.
 On January 24, 2021, it had 2.06 million subscribers, which increased nearly threefold to 6.2 million on January 29, 2021.

 On January 27, r/wallstreetbets users also triggered a short squeeze on AMC, another company with heavily shorted stock, similar to GameStop.

 On January 27, the official r/wallstreetbets Discord server was banned for "hateful and discriminatory content".
 Discord denied that the ban was related to the ongoing GameStop short squeeze.
 In an official statement posted to the r/wallstreetbets subreddit, moderators claimed that their efforts to automatically delete content that violated rules had been overwhelmed by the sheer influx of users, and criticized Discord for not providing the tools needed to take action to curtail hate speech on the server.
-Subsequently, the r/wallstreetbets Discord server has been brought back online, and staff from Discord have been reported assisting with moderation.
+Subsequently, the r/wallstreetbets Discord server was brought back online, and staff from Discord have been reported assisting with moderation.

 The subreddit was set to private by the moderators at around 7:00 p.m.
 EST on January 27, before being made public again around an hour later.
 Within one week of the GameStop short squeeze, the subreddit had gained over 2.4 million new subscribers, while it had taken nine years to gain the first 2 million subscribers.
 As of February 18, 2023, the subreddit had 13.6 million followers, and is the second largest subreddit in the "Business, Economics, and Finance" category.

 A few days following the short squeeze, some subreddit users started to pay for billboards depicting messages supporting r/wallstreetbets across the country, which included messages such as "buying" and "holding" GME shares, other messages consisted of "we like the stock" and joining the subreddit, labelling it as a "movement".
 Reddit also ran a five-second commercial during Super Bowl LV celebrating the subreddit, stating that "underdogs can accomplish just about anything when we come together around a common area."

+The event was adapted into the film Dumb Money, released in 2023.